 Hirsch, E.D., Jr. (2011).
 Beyond Comprehension: We Have Yet to Adopt a Common Core Curriculum That Builds Knowledge Grade by Grade — But We Need To.
 American Educator, Winter 2010-2011, American Federation of Teachers.

-Most of today's reading programs rest on faulty ideas about reading comprehension.
-Comprehension is not a general skill; it relies on having relevant vocabulary and knowledge.
+Most of today’s reading programs rest on faulty ideas about reading comprehension.
+The author argues that comprehension is not a general skill; it relies on having relevant vocabulary and knowledge.
+He explains the need for a fact-filled, knowledge-building curriculum.
+He suggests that states should adopt a common core curriculum that builds knowledge grade by grade in order to serve all children to the best of one's ability and to increase reading achievement.

 Increasing Young Children's Contact with Print During Shared Reading: Longitudinal Effects on Literacy Achievement